atom-minimap/minimap/README.md

 ### Contributing

-The `minimap` package try to follow the [Atom contribution guidelines](https://atom.io/docs/latest/contributing).
+The Minimap package try to follow the [Atom contribution guidelines](https://atom.io/docs/latest/contributing).

 Especially, the commits should follow the conventions defined in the *Git Commit Messages* section of the guideline.